missreems/project-3/README.md

 ## Intro
-A specialised events-finder for Tech professionals looking to find programming-based events.
+An events-finder specialised for Tech professionals looking to find programming-based events.

-TechMeet is a group project created whilst studying at General Assembly in the Software Engineering Immersive.
-This is a MERN stack application using React for the front-end, Express and Node.js for the back-end and serving my data via a Mongo database.
+TechMeet is a group project created whilst studying at General Assembly in the Software Engineering Immersive.This is a MERN stack application using React for the front-end, Express and Node.js for the back-end and serving my data via a MongoDB database.

+Duration: 1 week

 #
 ## Motivation
-As new developers, we wanted to re-create the [Meet-up](https://www.meetup.com/) website but specialise it to other Tech professionals like us.
+We wanted to re-create the [Meet-up](https://www.meetup.com/) website but as new developers, we wanted to specialise the app towards other Tech professionals like ourselves.

 During the planning stage of our project, the group agreed we wanted to use an external API within our application and use it as a key feature.
 We chose [Mapbox](https://www.mapbox.com/).